 In order to reduce fuel costs, European and American companies developed several techniques, collectively known as warm mix asphalt (WMA), to increase the workability of asphalt by lowering the viscosity at temperatures as much as 100°F below that of HMA.
-The lower temperatures require less fuel and therefore have the potential to decrease emissions from asphalt production.
-The use of WMA in the U.S. has been growing steadily since the first test section was completed in 2004 at Auburn University's National Center for Asphalt Technology (NCAT).
-In 2012, WMA represented an estimated 30% of the total asphalt market in the U.S. FHWA has chosen WMA for rapid deployment under its Every Day Counts (EDC) initiative.
+The lower temperatures require less fuel and therefore can decrease emissions from asphalt production.
+The use of WMA in the U.S. has been growing steadily since the first test section was completed in 2004 at Auburn University's National Center for Asphalt Technology (NCAT)1.
+Since then, an increasing number of U.S. roads have been paved with WMA, including extensive runway and taxiway projects at Boston's Logan International Airport and Chicago O'Hare International Airport2.
+By 2012, WMA represented an estimated 30% of the total asphalt market in the U.S. FHWA has chosen WMA for rapid deployment under its Every Day Counts (EDC) initiative.
 The EDC initiative is, "designed to identify and deploy innovation aimed at reducing the time it takes to deliver highway projects, enhance safety, and protect the environment."